UGC NET People & Environment 2026: Complete Guide

 Regional And Global Environmental Issues

-Here you can know about Pollution and Climate Change in brief.
+Here you can understand Pollution and Climate Change in comprehensive detail.
+These topics frequently appear in UGC NET Paper 1 questions.

 Pollution